-Table 2 - VWH Ratings with Storage Tanks
+Table 2 - VWH Ratings with Storage Tanks - NOTE: Gallons Per Hour Does Not Take a Storage Tank into Account NOTE: First Hour Rating can be increased by using an external mixing valve and increasing tank setpoint temperature.

-NOTE: First Hour Rating can be increased by using an external mixing valve and increasing tank setpoint temperature.
 Example: If installation requires 120°F from mixing valve, set the tank at 140°F to increase First Hour Rating.